huggingface/transformers/docs/source/en/model_doc/mambafalcon.md

 -->

-# MambaFalcon
+# Sindibad

-# MambaFalcon
+# Sindibad

 ## Overview

-The MambaFalcon model was proposed by TII UAE (Technology Innovation Institute) in their release.
+The Sindibad model was proposed by TII UAE (Technology Innovation Institute) in their release.

 The abstract from the paper is the following: